Unsupervised Word Segmentation from Discrete Speech Units in Low-Resource Settings: Experiments

-Focusing on the generalization of the presented speech discretization models, we trained them using four languages from the MaSS dataset.
-However, we found that due to the considerable larger average length of the sentences~(Table~\ref{tab:corpusstats}), the VQ-based models produced sequences we were unable to directly apply to UWS training.
+Focusing on the generalization of the presented speech discretization models, we trained our models using four languages from the MaSS dataset.
+We observed that due to the considerably larger average length of the sentences~(Table~\ref{tab:corpusstats}), the VQ-based models produced sequences which we were unable to directly apply to UWS training.
 This again highlights that these models need some constraining, or post-processing, in order to be directly exploitable for UWS.
-Focusing on the Bayesian models, Table~\ref{tab:massuwsresults} present UWS results.
+Focusing on the Bayesian models, which performed the best for generating exploitable discrete speech units for UWS in low-resource settings, Table~\ref{tab:massuwsresults} present UWS results.
 We omit results for RAW, as we observe the same trend from Table~\ref{tab:mboshi_uws_results}.
 Looking at the results for the four languages, we again observe competitive results for SHMM and H-SHMM models, illustrating that these approaches generalize well to different languages.

-Regarding the lower results for the languages from MaSS dataset~(best result:~59.6) compared to the Mboshi~(best result:~64.7), we highlight that the data for the former comes from read text, and that the utterances correspond to verses that are considerably longer than sentences~(Table~\ref{tab:corpusstats}).
+Comparing the UWS results present in Table~\ref{tab:mboshi_uws_results}~(Mboshi) and Table~\ref{tab:massuwsresults}~(languages from MaSS), we notice overall lower results for the languages from the MaSS dataset~(best result:~59.6) compared to Mboshi~(best result:~64.7).
+We believe this is due to the MaSS data coming from read text, in which the utterances correspond to verses that are consistently longer than sentences~(Table~\ref{tab:corpusstats}).
 This results in a more challenging setting for UWS and explains the lower results.
 Lastly, our results over five languages show that the neural UWS model produces better segmentation results from discrete speech units than dpseg, which in turn performs the best with the true phones~(topline).
 This confirms the trend observed by~\cite{Godard2018}.
-The neural UWS models have the advantage of their word-level aligned translations for grounding the segmentation process, which might be attenuating the challenge of the task in this noisier scenario, with longer sequences and more units.
+The neural UWS models have the advantage of their word-level aligned translations for grounding the segmentation process, which might be attenuating the difficulty of the task in this noisier scenario, with longer sequences and more units.
+Moreover, a benefit of these models is the potentially exploitable bilingual alignment discovered during training. \newcite{Boito2019} used these alignments for filtering the generated vocabulary, increasing type retrieval.